HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.editor.workspace-trust.md

 By default, if you open a new VS Code window (instance) without opening a folder or workspace, VS Code runs the window with full trust.
 All installed extensions are enabled and you can use the empty window without restrictions.

-When you open a file, you will be prompted whether you want to open an [[vs.1.7.#opening-untrusted-files]] since there is no folder to parent it.
+When you open a file, you will be prompted whether you want to open an [opening-untrusted-files](#opening-untrusted-files) since there is no folder to parent it.

 You can switch an empty window to Restricted Mode using the Workspace Trust editor (select **Manage Workspace Trust** from the **Manage** gear button or the Command Palette) and selecting **Don't Trust**.
 The empty window will remain in Restricted Mode for your current session but will go back to trusted if you restart or create a new window.